Skyline Luge Queenstown

 - All riders complete the Blue Track on the first run of the day.

-- Riders under 5 years of age, or under 110cm will need to ride in tandem with an adult, and only on the Blue Track.
+- Children under 110cm tall will need to ride in tandem with an adult, and only on the Blue Track.
+Additionally, only infants who are able to walk and support their own body weight are able to ride with an accompanying adult.

 - Rider over 135cm can ride the Red Track in addition to the Blue Track.